steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ### SYS7: Wait for clock

-Stops the current running process and adds it to the pseudoClockSem with a P call, it will be unlocked after the next clock tick
+Stops the current running process and adds it to the pseudoClockSem with a P call, it will be unlocked after the next clock tick.

 ### SYS8: I/O Operation